ASD-Blueprint/desktop.gov.au/blueprint/platform.md

 Identity Format | Configured | Usernames will conform to firstname.lastname{sequence number}<br>Note: The sequence number is only required if duplicate names would be created.
 Display Name | Fistname Lastname | Agency's should avoid using the "Lastname, Firstname" format within the directory as this can cause display issues within Microsoft 365 applications.

-Additional Azure AD Design Decisions for hybrid implementations
+Additional Azure AD Design Decisions for hybrid implementations.

 Decision Point | Design Decision | Justification
 --- | --- | ---